Balisage: The Markup Conference

 possible.
 We will notify chosen speakers and provide peer

-All presenters at Balisage 2013 will be required to sign the Nonexclusive Publication Agreement & License, which will be available soon.
+All presenters at Balisage 2015 will be required to sign the Nonexclusive Publication Agreement & License, which is available for review at:

 Instructions On Draft Paper Submission